-67 WALL STREET, New York - October 26, 2012 - The Wall Street Transcript has just published its Investing Strategies Report offering a timely review of the sector to serious investors and industry executives.
-This special feature contains expert industry commentary through in-depth interviews with public company CEOs, Equity Analysts and Money Managers.
+67 WALL STREET, New York - June 25, 2014 - The Wall Street Transcript has just published its Investing Strategies Report.
+This special feature contains expert industry commentary through in-depth interviews with highly experienced Money Managers.
 The full issue is available by calling (212) 952-7433 or via The Wall Street Transcript Online.

-In the following excerpt from the Investing Strategies Report, an experienced portfolio manager discusses his outlook for investors:
+In the following excerpt from the Investing Strategies Report, an experienced and professional portfolio manager discusses his investing methodogy and current top picks for investors:

 For more of this interview and many others visit the Wall Street Transcript - a unique service for investors and industry researchers - providing fresh commentary and insight through verbatim interviews with CEOs, portfolio managers and research analysts.
 This special issue is available by calling (212) 952-7433 or via The Wall Street Transcript Online.